ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 - `@menu_item`
 - `@product`

    System entities can be used to recognize a broad range of values for the object types they represent.
-For example, the `@sys-number` system entity matches any numerical value, including whole numbers, decimal fractions, or even numbers written out as words.Click **System entities** under **Entities** to check the common entities created by {{site.data.keyword.IBM_notm}} that could be used across any use case.
+For example, the `@sys-number` system entity matches any numerical value, including whole numbers, decimal fractions, or even numbers written out as words.
+Click **System entities** under **Entities** to check the common entities created by {{site.data.keyword.IBM_notm}} that could be used across any use case.
    {: tip}

 1. Click **Entities** on the left pane to see the existing entities.
-2. Click **Create entity** and enter the name of the entity as `location`.
+2. Select **Create entity** and enter the name of the entity as `location`.
 Click **Create entity**.
 3. Enter `address` as the value name and select **Synonyms**.
 4. Add `place` as a synonym and click the **+** icon.
 Repeat with synonyms `office`, `centre`, `branch` etc., and click **Add Value**.